-In Eshelman, the Third Circuit squarely held that a district court may, under the broad equitable powers conferred by the ADA, award a prevailing employee an additional sum of money to compensate for the increased tax burdens a back pay award may create.
-Without that equitable remedy, the court said, it would not be possible to restore the employee to the economic status quo.
+In Eshelman, the Third Circuit squarely held that a district court may, pursuant to the broad equitable powers under the ADA, award a prevailing employee an additional sum of money to compensate for the increased tax burdens a back pay award may create.
+Without such an equitable remedy, said the court, it would not be possible to restore the employee to the economic status quo.

-Interestingly, apart from the tax cases noted, the Third Circuit drew support from what it called "the nowuniversal acceptance of another form of equitable relief - prejudgment interest on back pay awards."
-The court of appeals quoted Loeffler v.
-Frank for the proposition that Title VII authorizes prejudgment interest on back pay awards, and that prejudgment interest serves to compensate a plaintiff for the loss of the use of money he would otherwise have earned had he not been unjustly discharged.
+Interestingly, apart from the tax cases noted, the Third Circuit drew support from what it called the now universal acceptance of another form of equitable relief, prejudgment interest on back pay awards.
+The Third Circuit quoted Loeffler8 for the proposition that Title VII authorizes prejudgment interest on back pay awards, and that prejudgment interest serves to compensate a plaintiff for the loss of the use of money the plaintiff would otherwise have earned had he not been unjustly discharged.

-In much the same way, said the court, an award to compensate a prevailing employee for an increased tax burden as the result of a lump sum award will (in appropriate cases) help make the victim whole.
+In much the same way, said the court, an award to compensate a prevailing employee for an increased tax burden as a result of a lump sum award will (in appropriate cases) help to make the victim whole.
 Along with prejudgment interest, such an award represents a recognition that the harm to a prevailing employee's pecuniary interest may be broader in scope than just the loss of back pay.

-Having concluded that a district court could permissibly award a prevailing employee an additional sum of money to compensate for the increased tax burden on back pay, the Third Circuit went on to consider whether the district court erred in granting that relief under Eshelman's particular facts.
-This part of the opinion should interest trial lawyers because it may represent a road map for what to do from now on.
+Having concluded that a district court could permissibly award a prevailing employee an additional sum of money to compensate for the increased tax burden on back pay, the Third Circuit went on to consider whether the district court erred in granting this specific relief under Eshelman's particular facts.
+This part of the opinion should certainly interest trial lawyers, as it may represent a roadmap for what to do from now on.

-In support of her motion for additional tax damages, Eshelman had submitted an affidavit from an economic expert who calculated the amount of tax-effect damages based on the back pay award, the applicable tax rates, and Eshelman's income tax returns for the appropriate years.
+In support of her motion for the additional tax damages, Eshelman had submitted an affidavit from an economic expert who calculated the amount of tax-effect damages based upon the back pay award, the applicable tax rates, and Eshelman's income tax returns for the appropriate years.
 The district court had granted an additional \$6,893 to Eshelman to compensate her for the negative tax consequences.
-Agere did not rebut the affidavit and, even on appeal, it did not dispute the accuracy of the figure awarded by the district court.
+Agere did not rebut the affidavit, and even on appeal, did not dispute the accuracy of the figure awarded by the district court.

-In fact, Agere's sole argument before the Third Circuit was that the district court had no legal authority to award the additional amount.
-That argument failed; the Third Circuit held that the district court did not abuse its discretion in awarding Eshelman compensation for negative tax consequences.
-The Third Circuit concluded its opinion by noting:

-We do not suggest that a prevailing plaintiff in discrimination cases is presumptively entitled to an additional award to offset tax consequences above the amount to which she would otherwise be entitled.
-Employees will continue to bear the burden to show the extent of the injury they have suffered.
+In fact, Agere's sole argument in the Third Circuit was that the district court had no legal authority to award this additional amount.
+That argument failed, for the Third Circuit held that the district court did not abuse its discretion in awarding Eshelman compensation for negative tax consequences.
+The Third Circuit concluded its opinion by noting that: "We do not suggest that a prevailing plaintiff in discrimination cases is presumptively entitled to an additional award to offset tax consequences above the amount to which she would otherwise be entitled.
+Employees will continue to bear the burden to show the extent of the injury they have suffered."